-In fairness to students who meet course deadlines, all unexcused late submissions will be penalised.
+In fairness to students who meet course deadlines, all unexcused late submissions will be penalized at a rate of 2% per day.
 Extensions for medical, religious, or compassionate reasons are willingly granted, but require advance approval from the instructor.

 b.
 Seminar Attendance